2025 Report

 From rapid transformation to long-term sustainability, Tulsa Remote continues to boost Tulsa’s economy, support local businesses, and contribute to building a more diverse and vibrant city for all.

-Alumni intending to make Tulsa their home beyond their program commitment have twice the likelihood of reporting increased work satisfaction than those who are planning to leave, underscoring the positive impact of Tulsa Remote on individuals' professional and personal lives.
+Alumni intending to make Tulsa their home beyond their program commitment have over four times the likelihood of reporting increased work satisfaction than those who are planning to leave, underscoring the positive impact of Tulsa Remote on individuals’ professional and personal lives.

 Tanisha Williams